alphagov/govuk-puppet/alphagov/vagrant-govuk/README.md

 The preferred method of installing Vagrant is through Bundler.
 This allows us to pin specific versions.
 However if you already have a system-wide installation that should also work.

 There is also an rbenv version file included.
-I recommend that you use the version of Ruby specified in there.
-However any 1.9.x should work.
+I recommend that you use rbenv and the version of Ruby specified in there.
+If you only have 1.8.x available then you will almost certainly need to install rbenv, see [here](https://github.com/sstephenson/rbenv/#homebrew-on-mac-os-x) and [here](http://dan.carley.co/blog/2012/02/07/rbenv-and-bundler/).

 ## Usage